micahhausler/getting-started/package_management.md

 Virtualenv
 ----------
-Sometimes you want a different version of a library then you have installed on your system environment.
+Sometimes you want to use a different version of a library then you have installed on your system environment.
 For example, we have a project that needs `ipython==1.2.0`, but our system has `ipython==2.0.0` installed.
 What do we do?
 We use Virtualenv.
 Virtualenv creates a "virtual environment," a kind of sandbox for packages.